-Year 3 have PE on Monday and Thursday.
+Year 3 have PE on Tuesday and Swimming on Thursday.

 If you have any questions or would like to contact the class team please email email@example.com call the school office on 01252 328589 to leave a message.
 Alternatively you can fill in the contact form.

 Get your wellies on and let’s wade right in!

 This half term, we’ll look at a local river to find out what lives there, where the river is going and how fast it’s travelling.
 At the river, we’ll collect water and soil samples and catch river creatures.
 Using our creativity, we’ll write journals as river travellers and journey on an imaginary boat to rivers around the world.
 We’ll make working models of water wheels, investigate the water cycle and use natural materials to make models that demonstrate river formation.
 Our descriptive river poetry will capture the movement of water, and we’ll mix watercolours to create beautiful paintings in art.
 Our map reading and research skills will help us to find out about world famous rivers.

 Rivers are interesting places that are full of life.
 Why not visit a local river or stream together to spot river plants and creatures?
 You could also use online maps to zoom in on famous rivers around the world.
 Alternatively, take soil samples from your garden and look closely at their colour, texture and content.

 The new project runs for the second half of the summer term.
 Homework contributions can be made throughout the half term, please make sure your child brings in something that they have worked on at home.